siggisv/remotemo/docs/API_design.md

-    When changing this setting, you could use the constant `remotemo::PATH_SEP` (which is set to `'\'` or `'/'` depending on the operationg system) for the path separator when creating the path, if you care about it being cross-platform.
+    When changing this setting, you could use the constant `remotemo::PATH_SEP` (which is set to `'\'` or `'/'` depending on the operating system) for the path separator when creating the path, if you care about it being cross-platform.

     If this setting is set to a string starting with the path separator (or a drive letter, e.g. "D:", if on Windows) then the path is an absolute path.

-    Othervice the path is relative to your executable program file.
+    Otherwise the path is relative to your executable program file.

   No mater if set to `nullptr` or not, the following settings will be used (Note that x and y are counted from the top-left corner, both starting at